Abandoned Communities ..... Paintings

 James Dickson Innes, Tryweryn Valley

-Probably painted in 1911, when James Dickson Innes visited North Wales with Augustus John.
+Probably painted in 1911, when James Dickson Innes was staying in North Wales with Augustus John.
 The painting is kept at Parc Howard Museum, Llanelli, but is not always on public display.

 wp58dfb3c0.jpg